 is a fintech company that brings science and math to the financial world by providing daily investment forecasts, based on an advanced self-learning algorithm.
 These algorithmic forecasts are used to identify the best investment opportunities, to develop systematic trading and allocation strategies, as well as monitor current portfolio holdings.
 Yaron Golgher

-Can you tell us more about your role, and a teaser for your presentation?
+Can you tell us more about your role, and what you're currently working on?

 Before becoming Co-founder and CEO of I Know First, I was working for 10+ years with a leading Israeli consulting firm as a senior consultant and division manager, focusing on forecasting, budgeting and IT projects in the financial industry.
 Together with my Co-founder Dr. Lipa Roitman we identified the growing need of artificial intelligence application in the capital markets and founded I Know First back in 2011.
 Our algorithm was developed by Lipa, who as CTO also heads our R&D team, after extensively researching the nature of chaotic systems.
 He holds a PhD in organic and physical organic chemistry from the Weizmann Institute of Science and was previously obsessed with searching for and finding order in highly complex and even seemingly random chemical processes.
 He succeeded in it by applying a wide range of machine learning techniques, including deep neural networks and genetic algorithms.
 And this is how he got into deep learning.
 His unique R&D team consists of PhD’s and AI and Machine Learning experts, including IDF intelligence veterans.
 We also consult with Prof. Yakov Yakubov, a mathematician from Tel Aviv University.